 Most of the population is still unbanked.

-About 66 percent of Indonesian citizens don’t have bank accounts, and even fewer people own credit cards.
-It’ll be a challenge for startups in Indonesia to financially engage potential customers, especially in rural areas.
+About 51 percent of the population don’t have bank accounts, and even fewer people own credit cards.
+It’ll be a challenge for startups there to financially engage potential customers, especially in rural areas.

-However, this also makes Indonesia a major untapped market for more flexible and convenient channels for cashless transactions.
-E-wallet products in Indonesia such as GO-PAY, OVO, and DANA are already engaging unbanked customers through partnering with offline merchants.
+However, this also makes it a major untapped market for more flexible and convenient channels for cashless transactions.
+E-wallet products such as GO-PAY, OVO, and DANA are already engaging unbanked customers through partnering with offline merchants.

 There’s a shortage of skilled talent.

 Indonesia has a massive productive-aged labor force.
-However, it only has about 10 million tertiary education graduates and even fewer skilled, qualified professionals.
+However, in 2019, only 0.8% of its citizen are tertiary education graduates and even fewer skilled, qualified professionals.
 The deficit is especially visible in the science, technology, engineering, and mathematics (STEM) fields as well as soft skills like leadership and management.

 In the case of startup companies, finding managers and IT developers will be especially difficult.
 One way to mitigate this is to consider headhunters and executive search firms.